TimurIbr/fizzbuzz/README.md

 		d) Otherwise write the number itself.
 	3. Also it is forbidden to use division operation and operation of receiving the remainder.

-TO BUILD
+#TO BUILD

 	make -- builds program fizzbuzz and fizzbuzz_tests

-USAGE
+#USAGE
 fizzbuzz:

 	fizzbuzz takes number sequence from console input.
 fizzbuzz_tests:

-fizzbuzz_tests reads testing number sequence from fizzbuzz_tests.txt and checks results with fizzbuzz_test_answers.txt, errors are printed in tests_log.txt . fizzbuzz_test_answers.txt should printed by tester.
+	1.fizzbuzz_test_answers.txt should be printed by tester.
-If there is no fizzbuzz_tests.txt default tests will be used insted.
+	(If there is no fizzbuzz_tests.txt default tests will be used insted.)
+	2.fizzbuzz_tests reads testing number sequence from fizzbuzz_tests.txt.
+	3.it checks program output with fizzbuzz_test_answers.txt.
+	4.errors are printed in tests_log.txt .